opencog/learn/learn-lang-diary/README.md

 =====================

 A diary of research results, plus an assortment of other theoretical and experimental texts can be found here.
+In order of importance & relevance.

 * [***Grammar Induction***](agi-2022/grammar-induction.pdf) --
   AGI 2022 theoretical paper on how to induce grammatical structure